 In LV Prasad’s Raj Kapoor-Meena Kumari starrer Sharada (1957), lovers Raj Kapoor and Meena Kumari struggle with their relationship after circumstances force her to marry his father and become his stepmother and he has to call her ‘Maa’.
 In Rajinder Singh Bedi’s classic Urdu novella set in a village in Punjab, Ek Chadar Maili Si, it is quite the reverse.
-The lead character, Rano, married to a tonga driver, Trilok’ with whom she has 4 children, is made to marry her much younger brother-in-law, Mangal, when her husband is murdered.
-This when she has always considered Mangal more like her son.
+The lead character, Rano, married to a tonga driver, Trilok with whom she has 4 children, is made to marry her much younger brother-in-law, Mangal, when her husband is murdered.
+This, when she has always considered Mangal more like her son.
 The critically acclaimed literary work won Bedi the Sahitya Akademi award and deservedly so.
-Quoting author Madhurika Riddle, “Desperation, despair, anguish, hope, seduction, love.
+Quoting author Madhulika Liddle, “Desperation, despair, anguish, hope, seduction, love.
 Memories.
 The pain born out of love.
-All of these, and more emotions, are what make Ek Chaadar Maili Si so worthy of the Sahitya Akademi award it won.
+All of these, and more emotions, are what make Ek Chadar Maili Si so worthy of the Sahitya Akademi award it won.
 And the description of village life in Punjab is brilliant: not intrusive, but very well woven into the story.”

 Bedi was already a successful writer in filmdom having written for several films including Devdas (1955), Musafir (1957), Madhumati (1958), Anuradha (1960) and Aas Ka Panchhi (1961), when he decided to make his directorial debut adapting his own piece of writing as a film in Punjabi named after his central character and the heart and soul of Ek Chadar Maili Si, Rano.
 Rano was launched sometime around 1964 starring Geeta Bali in the title role, Dharmendra as her brother-in-law Mangal and Meena Rai as the Muslim girl whom Mangal loved, Salamat.
 Bedi was adamant that no one but Bali could do justice to the complex role of Rano.
 Bali, by then a mother of two, was doing just the odd film or two at the time and was doubtful but her husband, Shammi Kapoor, encouraged her to take up the role.
 She not only agreed but became the co-producer of the film as well.
 For all her phenomenal acting talent, she always felt that she had not filmed a true classic.
 Rano was that chance.
-It is said that a young 21 year old Rajesh Khanna was in the running for Mangal’s role at some point but Bedi finally went ahead with then upcoming handsome Punjabi actor, Dharmendra, who had begun to make a mark for himself in the Hindi film industry.
+It is said that a young 21 year old Rajesh Khanna was in the running for Mangal’s role at some point but Bedi finally went ahead with the then upcoming and handsome Punjabi actor, Dharmendra, who had just begun to make a mark for himself in the Hindi film industry.

 Filming began in and around around Banga in Punjab in 1964.
 Bali threw herself into the role and it is said she even wore the clothes of the locals where they were shooting to give her performance that extra layer of authenticity.
 But then tragedy struck.
 Bali contacted small-pox during the shoot.
 And on January 21, 1965 she passed away in Bombay when just in her mid thirties.
 Bali’s son, Aditya, in an interview to Times of India in 2011, recalled, “My mother was gone in just 15 days.
 I had gone on location in rural Punjab where she contracted smallpox… …My mom had picked me up from boarding school and taken me to the location.
 I spent the whole month with her.
 Then she fell ill.
 My father left his own shoot and picked both of us up.
 Her condition got worse and finally she died.
 Dad was doing Teesri Manzil at that time.”